AdvancedPhotonSource/rsMap3D/rsMap3D/docs/Installation/macInstall.rst

 spec2nexus is a python package written by Pete Jemian at the APS.
 This package provides a subpackage that enables parsing spec files in python.
 This package has been used in places to read spec files  as input for the rsMap3D.
 Note that rsMap3D requires at least version 2019.321.0.
-Although the installation instructions suggest this can be installed with the conda installer, this method currently installs an older version.
-To install the correct version
-use:

 .. code-block:: none